 The pain of a successful Hacker News launch

-We essentially validated the problem we are solving and can safely assume that there is a need for this sort of a product.
+We felt that our problem was validated and there is a need for this sort of a product.
 There were a lot of positives on the launch, so what could possibly go wrong?

 To our big surprise, we had massive sites signing up for the trial in a matter of hours.
 One Brazilian site was so big that our servers could not handle the load.
 Our logs were screaming, and we soon ran out of file handles.
 Things started to fall apart.